Eman-Alshaikh/Face-Blurring/README.md

 ## 3- Finally, apply Gaussian Blur

 The Gaussian blur feature is obtained by blurring (smoothing) an image using a Gaussian function to reduce the noise level .
 It can be considered as a nonuniform low-pass filter that preserves low spatial frequency and reduces image noise and negligible details in an image.
 It is typically achieved by convolving an image with a Gaussian kernel.

+# To show results run the "main.py" script